wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.1 =
+* An experimental "Did you mean" suggestion feature.
+Feedback is most welcome.
+* Added a short code to facilitate adding links to search results.
+* Fixed a small bug that in some cases caused MySQL errors.

 = 2.0.3 =
 * Fixed problems relating to the orderby parameter.